Peg Sheridan

 Paper

 I insist on Arches 140 lb. cold press watercolor paper for classes and workshops.
 Good paper will accept the paint instead of resist it.
 It is much easier to achieve painting success on quality paper.
-You need at lease 4 half-sheets for a six week class.
+You need at least 4 half-sheets for a six week class.
 A half-sheet is 15" x 11".
-For a workshop, bring at least two half-sheets.
+For a workshop, bring at least one half-sheets.
+You can use loose paper, a tablet, or a block.
 The back side of old paintings is always fine to use.
 Also bring several small pieces of "scrap" watercolor (old paintings, etc.) to test colors and practice.
-If you are coming to one of my classes and want me to bring you paper, please contact me two weeks in advance and I will bring a fill sheet for you for $6.

 Brushes